pc2752/percussive_synth/README.md

 # Load one of the pre-trained models
 sess = model.load_sess(log_dir="/percussive_synth/log_free_full/")

-# Generate the sound,
+# Generate the sound:
 # env should have 16000 elements from 0 to 1
-# parameters should be an array with values from 0 to 1 corresponding to each of the following features
+# parameters should be an array with values from 0 to 1 corresponding to each of the following features:
 # ['brightness', 'hardness', 'depth', 'roughness', 'boominess', 'warmth', 'sharpness']
 output = model.get_output(envelope, parameters , sess)
 sf.write('audio.wav', output, 16000)